Updated – January 2022!

 At the bottom of the Outer Hebridean islands lies Vatersay, the filming location used during the production of the film ‘Whisky Galore’.

-A wonderful natural habitat, be on the lookout for the island’s wide array of wildflowers that prosper on the island.
+A wonderful natural habitat, be on the lookout for the island’s wide array of wildflowers prospering on the island.

 One of the most unusual sights in all of Scotland, Barra Airport uses beaches at Cockle Shand (during low tide) as a runway; such is the pristine condition of this stretch of coastline.